Skip to main content

 Holistic and Integrative Practices

 We believe in treating the whole person, not just the symptoms.
-That’s why our anxiety treatment in Boulder, Colorado, incorporates holistic approaches like mindfulness meditation, yoga, and other body-centered therapies.
+That’s why our treatment for anxiety, incorporates holistic approaches like mindfulness meditation, yoga, and other body-centered therapies.
 These methods help individuals reconnect with their bodies, reduce physical tension, and cultivate a calm mind, which can be particularly beneficial for managing anxiety.

 Dual Diagnosis